The-Marcy-Lab-School-Assignments/7-0-0-assignment-Jahshiek/README.md

 Starting in this unit, we will be using a different form of grading.
 Rather than running automated tests, we will be testing your application as a user would.
 We'll run your application and see what features your app can do.
 Your score will be determined based on the number of completed requirements listed below.

+Your goal is to meet at least 75% of these requirements to complete the assignment.
+But don't stop there!
+Shoot for 100%!

 - [ ] Your app should render as a greeting (perhaps, "Good Morning") in English.
 - [ ] Beneath this greeting, there should be five buttons.
 - [ ] Each button should correspond to a different language (perhaps, "Spanish", "Haitian Creole", and "Portuguese").